-For more information, you can read our FAQs, and Program Coordinator Tom Wilson (email@example.com) can work with you to determine how an SLTA might assist in your course, as well as identify potential students to fill the role.
+For more information, read our FAQs, and Program Coordinator Tom Wilson (firstname.lastname@example.org) can work with faculty to determine how an SLTA might assist in a community-ngaged course, as well as identify potential students to fill the role.
 The earlier we can set up and orient SLTAs, the better; please reach out during the semester prior to the course, if possible.

 Implementation Grants for Service Learning Projects

 CELO provides small grants of up to $300 to support projects in designated community-engaged learning courses.
 Faculty may apply on behalf of students, or may ask students/student groups to apply as part of their professional development.

 For a course to recceive an implementation grant, it must have been designated as Service Learning (SL) or Civic Learning (CL) by the start of the semester.
 Grants are available on a first-come, first-served basis during the semester.
 We encourage faculty to seek alternative funding sources first (through their deparrtments, for example), and to develop a long-term source of funding for the course.
 Longer-term partnerships may also be eligible for CELO Partnerships Grants.

 - What can be funded?

 Grants can cover materials, supplies or resources needed to complete the service-learning project.
 The emphasis is on supporting the students to fulfill the community partner's requested needs, so food for a reception at the end of the term is not, for example, an appropriate request.
 If students need specialized assistance to complete a project, we may be able to support some training for students.
 Transportation expenses for students can only be reimbursed if the cost is incurred by a faculty member.